Grapefruit: History

 In 1830, the Jamaican version of the plant was given the botanical name Citrus paradisi by the Scottish physician and botanist James Macfadyen.
 Macfadyen identified two varieties – one called forbidden fruit, the other Barbadoes Grape Fruit.
-Macfadyen distinguished between the two plants by fruit shape with the Barbados grapefruit being piriform (pear shaped) while the forbidden fruit was "maliformis".
+Macfadyen distinguished between the two plants by fruit shape with the Barbados grapefruit being piriform (pear shaped) while the forbidden fruit was "maliformis" (apple shaped).
 Macfadyen's and Hughes's descriptions differ, so it is not clear that the two reports are describing the same plant.
 It has been suggested that Hughes's golden orange may actually have been a grapefruit, while his forbidden fruit was a different variety that may since have been lost.
 A citrus called forbidden fruit or shaddette has been discovered in Saint Lucia; it may be the plant described by Hughes and Macfadyen.

 The name grape-fruit was used during the 19th century to refer to pomelos.
 It was brought to Florida by the French businessman Count Odet Philippe in 1823, in what is now known as Safety Harbor.
-Further crosses have produced the tangelo (1905), the Minneola tangelo (1931), and the oroblanco (1984).
+Further crosses have produced the tangelo (1905), the Minneola tangelo (1931), and the oroblanco (1958).
 Its true origins were not determined until the 1940s, at which point its official name was altered to Citrus × paradisi, the × identifying it as a hybrid.
 An early pioneer in the American citrus industry was Kimball C. Atwood, a wealthy entrepreneur who founded the Atwood Grapefruit Company in the late 19th century.
 The Atwood Grove became the largest grapefruit grove in the world, with a yearly output of 80,000 boxes of fruit.
 There, pink grapefruit was discovered in 1906.